 Sweltering hot days, nights that reach bone-chilling low temps, or miserable rainy weather can make or break a camping trip.

-Always check the weather before you leave for your camping trip to plan accordingly.
-Check both the highs and low nighttime temps and the chance of rain during your trip.
+As you keep a watch on the weather before you leave for your camping trip, consider a few extra items instead of being tempted to cancel your trip.
+Check both the high and low nighttime temps and the chance of rain during your trip.
 Add just a few items to your gear to be prepared for any weather.

-- a canopy for protection from rain or to provide shade on hot days
+- a canopy protects from rain or provides shade when camping on hot days

-- hand and foot warmers provide some heat at night
+- hand and foot warmers provide warmth on those really cold camping nights

 Frequently Asked Questions

 Are you new to camping?
-Ask us your tent camping for beginners questions in the comments section!
+Ask us any questions you have on tent camping for beginners in the comments section!

 Click below to save the beginner’s guide to camping on Pinterest!